-- Milk utilised for liquid stood at 605m litres in May 2015, a decrease of 6m litres (1.1%) compared with the same month last year.
-Milk for cheese utilisation was 367m litres in May 2015 which was 5m litres (1.4%) down on May last year.
+Milk utilised for liquid stood at 541m litres in December 2016, a decrease of 13m litres (2.4%) compared with the same month last year.
+Milk for cheese utilisation was 335m litres in December 2016 which was 2m litres (0.6%) up on December last year.

 |Million Litres||Milk Used for Liquid||Milk for Products||Butter||Cheese||Cream||Yogurt|

 |% change YTD v 2015||-2.3%||-5.4%||2.3%||-0.5%||-12.6%||6.2%|

 Utilisation of Milk 2015/16

 In 2015/16 (when compared with the previous year):

 More milk was utilised in the manufacture of butter, cheese, yogurt and cream, and more went into stock change and wastage.
 Less milk went into liquid, milk powders and condensed milk production.